 Reference checking can help with three key aspects of the hiring process–

-1. Gaining Deeper Insights
+1. Gaining deeper insights

 Suppose you’re hiring an SEO professional.
 Sure, you can tell from their CV if they know the difference between bounce rate and exit rate, but reference checking can reveal more detailed info about personal qualities, strengths, and limitations too.